 Stem Cell Treatment for COPD

-In the case of COPD, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult fat, blood and bone marrow.
+In the case of COPD, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult blood and bone marrow.
 Stem cells have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and fat tissue, which requires special laboratory techniques to collect them.
+During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow, which requires special laboratory techniques to collect them.
 After being harvested from the patient’s body, they are then isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 To many people’s surprise, the treatment is minimally invasive and typically an outpatient procedure.
 These procedures should be performed in a clinical setting under the supervision of a trained professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
 If you would like to find out more about our available treatment options for COPD, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.